Finding aid for the Joseph L. and Edith L. Weinberg Papers

 Series II: Correspondence is arranged chronologically.

-of brochures, programs, and invitations relating to buildings Weinberg worked on, arranged alphabetically by name of building.
+Series III: Joseph Weinberg-Professional is arranged alphabetically by subject, then chronologically, except for one folder of brochures, programs, and invitations relating to buildings Weinberg worked on, arranged alphabetically by name of building.

 Series IV: Edith Weinberg-Subject Files is arranged alphabetically by subject, subdivided by document type, then chronologically.